What it Means to Float Your Artwork

 A float frame is most practical for artwork when the image comes all the way to the edges.

-When to float art prints and posters when online framing
+When to float art prints and posters when framing online

 Elevated Float Mounting